donadigo/TMInterfacePublic/docs.md

 # TMInterface Scripts
 ## Input scripts
-An input script is used to program runs in Trackmania and it's contents are parsed by TMIntrface to be replayed in the game deterministically.
+An input script is used to program runs in Trackmania and its contents are parsed by TMIntrface to be replayed in the game deterministically.
 The script file usually has a `.txt` extension and each input occupies one line of the script.
 The script can contain empty lines and lines prepended with a `#` are comments and are ignored by the parser.
 A comment may also be inserted just after the command.

 The format of an input looks like this:
 `[time range in milliseconds] [action] [value]`